NOTE: Kidlink Conference 2022 was held on October 15-16 online.

 What’s My Number?

 Give your students the chance to develop a sense of numbers and to appreciate mathematics from a multicultural perspective!
 Allows students to create a “math puzzle” in which the reader needs to figure out which numbers to use (based on clues given by the author) and then answer to the math problem!
 More about this project….

 Looking out of Your Window.
 (Paused)

 Ask your students to imagine what their partners around the world – looking out of their bedroom window – might they see.
 Help the students to think beyond what they think, when they get an opportunity to see what their partners see.
 The project improves the students’ability and creativity to imagine and to draw pictures according to their perceptions about their partners.
 The project allows comparing whether what they thought about their partners was correct.
 More about this project…

 Harvest Moon Over Us in Moodle and Padlet

 This project promotes the observations of the Moon by students on different continents.
 Students learn about the full Moon, its distance from Earth, and how it changes its shape.

 In Harvest Moon Over Us: students become cultural astronomers.
 They take a survey about the moon; draw images or take digital pictures of the moon once a week from September 1 to October 1 most of the cycle.
-They research and compare each other’s images of the moon; create Padlet images with comments that include poetry, history, beliefs, stories, and research. and link them to the our Project Padlet.
+They research and compare each other’s images of the moon; create Padlet images with comments that include poetry, history, beliefs, stories, and research. and link them to the Project Padlet.
 Students use dialogue, comments, and discussion to share their valuable insights.
 The project ends with a final survey and sharing reflections.
 Students receive Kidlink Web Badges or a certificate for completing the project.